Getting THE WORD Out: Simple How-To Steps to Help the Blue Lodges Work the Local Press

 If sending photos, be sure to include a caption in a separate document.
-Include sources, contact and a release date.
+Include sources, contact, and a release date.

 Try to find out your local newspaper’s preferred method of contact.
 Most community newspapers/websites prefer you email your press release.

 Every body wants free ink/bites.
-Editors receive numerous press releases from local organsations and non-profits on a daily basis.
+Editors receive numerous press releases from local organizations and non-profits on a daily basis.
 If you decide to follow up with a phone call, tell them immediately the topic of the release and the exact date you sent it to them.
 Don’t just ask if they received your press release.

-- Here in Western Washington, Each Sound Publishing community newspaper title has a website.
+- Here in Western Washington, each Sound Publishing community newspaper title has a website.